ovh/gulp-drupal-stack/docs/features/webpack.md

-Manage your JS files using Webpack.
+Manage your JS files using webpack.

 ## Usage